weibohuang0314/pixel_aware_gyro_aided_klt_feature_tracker/README.md

 Download and install instructions can be found at: http://eigen.tuxfamily.org. **Required at least 3.1.0**.

 ## glog
 The glog source code is provided in /Thirdparty/glog-master/.
+See following Section 3 for installation.

 ## ROS (optional)
 We provide some examples to process the live input or read from rosbag files using [ROS](ros.org).
 Building these examples is optional.
 In case you want to use ROS, a version Hydro or newer is needed.
 Tested on **melodic**.